-The Action Row of the Notes Content Screen consists of three buttons.
-These are the "Notes, Back" button, The "Actions" button and the "Done " button.
+The Action Row of the Notes Content Screen consists of four buttons.
+These are the "Notes, Back" button, The "Share" button, the "More" button and the "Done " button.
 There is no heading in this screen, so you can use these buttons to help determine which screen you are in, as they only appear in the Notes Content Screen!